 These low carb biscuits are made using almond flour, plenty of cheddar cheese, crispy bacon crumbles, eggs, cream, and butter.
 Just combine all of the ingredients together into a mixing bowl and divide into eight mounds on a baking tray.
 Bake for about 25 minutes, and you’ll end up with delicious cheddar bacon biscuits.
 No special equipment or ingredients are needed for this easy bake job.

 Each keto biscuit is 2.5g net carbs and 350 calories (but feels like a lot more!).
 They’re very hearty and filling, keeping you satiated for a while.
-They taste and look like carby comfort food — eating this almost feels like I’m cheating.
+They taste and look like carby comfort food.

 Note On Almond Flour

 I’m often asked about almond flour brands.
-I’ve used both Trader Joe’s and Costco’s Kirkland brand for almond flour in this recipe, and both of them have worked equally well.
+I usually use Trader Joe’s and Costco’s Kirkland brand for almond flour in this recipe, and both of them have worked equally well.

 If you buy another brand, check that it’s labeled as “blanched almond flour” (don’t substitute with finely ground almonds); the “blanched” part comes from blanching almonds so that their skins peel off to reveal white insides, and the “flour” part comes from grinding almonds so fine that any more grinding would turn it into almond butter.